jmrr/phd_thesis/Viva/preparation.md

 reconstruct indoor pathway maps by fusing crowdsourced user trajectories obtained from IMUs on users' mobile phones.
 They rely on the different WiFi APs strength along the route, and their strength overlap to define WiFi-Marks (landmarks).
-They claim they need 5-6 journeys to map with a max error of 3m.
+They claim they need 5-6 journeys to map with a max error of 3 m.
 They infer the mapping using a spring network where each edge of the graph is assumed as a spring.
 The rest length is the dead-reckoned trajectory.The interesting point is that they use the RSSI trend instead of absolute values, making it robust to signal fluctuations and device diversity.
-Also one AP can may determine multiple WiFi-Marks.
+Also one AP may determine multiple WiFi-Marks.

-## 3. Hand-held object recognition
+# 3. Hand-held object recognition

-* Main purpose: a dataset with so much variability in standard results.
+* Main purpose: a dataset with a clear distinction between quality of images in training set and test set.
+Some cases require this curation e.g. online retailers and bodies handling sensitive information such as the NHS which requires this quality of the information.
+The big bottleneck is that current dataset cannot provide this curation so we had to find a source of quality that guarantees the quality of information such as our training set which can slo be enriched with abundant metadata.
+We were also seeking variability in standard results.
 And we are using these different algorithms to show this variability.
-So this test is not a benchmark but rather an analysis of the dataset so the research community can make use of different number of training images and do analysis etc.
+So this test is not a benchmark but rather an analysis of the dataset so the research community can make use of different number of training images and do analysis towards best description of the data, etc.

 * From Introduction: